Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 ```

 Instructions and examples till here illustrate how to use Alluxio as one of the filesystems to store
 tables in Hive, together with other filesystems like HDFS.
-THey doo not require to change the global
+They do not require to change the global
-setting in Hive like default file system which is the topic in the next section.
+setting in Hive such as the default filesystem which is covered in the next section.

-## Use Alluxio as the Default Filesystem
+## 2 Use Alluxio as the Default Filesystem

 Apache Hive can also use Alluxio through a generic file system interface to replace the
 Hadoop file system.
 In this way, the Hive uses Alluxio as the default file system and its internal